GrandSuccess87/Hangman-Advanced-Javascript/README.md

 Hangman game created using nodejs and javascript constructor functions

+Prompt and inquire packages are used to run this - please run npm install

-The play will have 10 guesses at the start of each game to guess the randomly chosen word.
+The player will have 10 guesses at the start of each game to guess the randomly chosen word.

 Each time the user guesses a letter incorrectly their guesses left will drop by 1.